 But, really, what survival value is there in the tiny cartridge?
-Isn’t the .22 too underpowered to be a much value?
+Isn’t the .22 too underpowered to be of much value?
 And who needs to invest the money on a .22 that could be applied to a bigger, more expensive firearm?
 Besides, doesn’t an AR-15 just about cover all your survival firearm needs?
 (Answer: Absolutely not – read: Beginner Firearms)

 Here are five reasons you need a .22 rifle.

-Cost: The most inexpensive cartridge firearms are .22s.
+Cost: The most inexpensive cartridge firearms to shoot are .22s.
 Ammo is generally very affordable, and that makes target practice a lot more practical.
 A box of 50 .22 Long Rifle cartridges is also lightweight and easy to carry.